The European Commission

 National Erasmus+ Offices

-In the third countries not associated to the Programme concerned the National Erasmus+ Offices (NEOs) assist the Commission, the Executive Agency and the local authorities in the implementation of the Erasmus+ Programme.
+In certain third countries not associated to the Programme, (Western Balkans, Neighbourhood East, South-Mediterranean countries, Central Asia), the National Erasmus+ Offices (NEOs) assist the Commission, the Executive Agency and the local authorities in the implementation of the Erasmus+ Programme.
 They are the focal point in these countries for their stakeholders involved in the Erasmus+ Programme in the area of higher education, vocational education and training, youth and sports.
 They contribute to improving awareness, visibility, relevance, effectiveness and impact of the international dimension of Erasmus+.

 The National Erasmus+ Offices are responsible for: